hsaresh22/WellnessBookingSystem/README.md

 - `GET user/users` - View all registered users (HR role only)
 - ------
 ## Testing
-- Swagger UI is available at `http://localhost:8080/swagger-ui.html` for testing the API endpoints.
+- Swagger UI is available at `http://localhost:8080/swagger-ui.html` for viewing/testing the API endpoints.
 - Unit and Integration Tests:
   - Test classes are located in `src/test/java/com/example/wellnessbooking`
   - Execute tests using Maven: